How Skedulo 18x’d ROAS

 Seeking PPC Expertise

 As a B2B SaaS company, we need our digital marketing arm to be working at peak efficiency.
-So early on we needed a PPC agency with expertise,” says Bartek Woroniecki, Senior Manager of Marketing Operations at Skedulo.
+So early on we needed a PPC agency with expertise,” says Bartek Woroniecki, Director of Marketing Operations & Programs at Skedulo.

 In Search & Perch, not only did Skedulo find the expertise they needed, but it developed into a long and fruitful working relationship.
 “It’s truly a testament to Benji that he’s been with us since 2017.
 He’s helped us grow, and grown right along with us.

 Skedulo is a SaaS company serving the growing number of businesses with a deskless workforce.

 They provide software tools to schedule, manage, and analyze mobile workers.
 The company has recently undergone a Series C funding round and is growing fast.
 That growth and the nature of their business presents numerous challenges for their digital marketing efforts:

 - Serving virtually any industry with deskless workers means keywords can change with every use case.